STYLER-Inc/gcloud-billing-analysis-tool/README.md

 ## CI

-The cloud build uses a community version cloud builder for [sonarqube](https://github.com/GoogleCloudPlatform/cloud-builders-community/tree/master/sonarqube) which must hav been built in the project running the cloud build before run.
+Depends on [sonarqube](https://github.com/GoogleCloudPlatform/cloud-builders-community/tree/master/sonarqube) to have been built and pushed to the container registry with version `4.2.0.1873` or later.

-It also needs to be built with version `4.2.0.1873` or later.
+Also depends on [cloud-builders-git-checkout](https://github.com/STYLER-Inc/cloud-builders-git-checkout) having been built and pushed.

 ### Sonarcloud